Bogdanp/koyo/koyo-lib/blueprints/standard/README.md

 variables defined in this file into the environment of the subprocesses defined in the `Procfile` whenever it is run.

+Please note that in order for the webapp to work properly, you should run the app behind an SSL terminated connection, even for local development (for example, behind an nginx instance using a self-signed cert).
+You can disable this requirement by adding the function call `(current-continuation-key-cookie-secure? #f)` to the make-app function in _app_name_/components/app.rkt.

 ## Running the app locally

     $ nvm use